KatrinaaDing/SettleIn/README.md

 1. To run the project, you will need:

    1. Google Map API key

+      Please use your own Google Map API key.
+You can create one from [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

-      Add this line in `PropertyManagement/local.properties`.
-Replace `<your_api_key>` with your actual Google Map API key
+      Then, add this line in `PropertyManagement/local.properties`.
+Replace `<your_api_key>` with your actual Google Map API key.

       ```
       MAPS_API_KEY="<your_api_key>"
       ```

-   2. `google-service.json`
+   3. `google-service.json`

       This file is for integrating Firebase services.
+Due to security considerations, access to this file is restricted.
+To request this file, please send an email to katrina.ziqi.ding@gmail.com.

-Put this file in `PropertyManagement/app`.
+      Then, you can put this file in `PropertyManagement/app`.

 ### Run the app